The DoD warns healthcare to be ready for an imminent cyber attack.

 Employ a Layered Security Approach That Maps to the Cyber Kill Chain

 According to SANS, ‘Kill chain’ is a term originally used by the military to define the steps an enemy uses to attack a target.
 Lockheed Martin released a paper officially defining a Cyber Kill Chain.

 The ability to gain visibility and enforce policy at multiple points on the cyber kill chain is a must for enterprise organizations.
-Many organizations rely on protections only in a few locations (i.e. relying solely on perimeter protections) which not a good practice.
-Ensuring you have sufficient network, endpoint, server and application visibility and enforcement, both on-prem and in the cloud, is a must.
+Many organizations rely on protections only in a few locations (i.e. relying solely on perimeter protections) which is not a good practice.
+Ensuring you have sufficient network, endpoint, server, and application visibility and enforcement, both on-prem and in the cloud, is a must.

-Next Generation Endpoint Protection Solution
+Next-Generation Endpoint Protection Solution

 With endpoints being one of the most vulnerable aspects of your organization, you want to deploy a best-in-breed solution.
 Next-generation endpoint protection solutions like CrowdStrike Falcon give users access to machine learning capabilities that give you the capability to spot suspicious files and indicators of an attack faster than anything else on the market.

 Managed end-point solutions offer a dedicated cybersecurity team with experts who monitor end-points, perform strategic analyses, and detect behavioral anomalies.
-At CyberMaxx we’ve partnered with CrowdStrike to provide a dynamic end-point solution that alerts users to potential threats while simultaneously taking action to prevent any damage to the endpoints.
+At CyberMaxx we’ve partnered with CrowdStrike and SentinelOne to provide a dynamic end-point solution that alerts users to potential threats while simultaneously taking action to prevent any damage to the endpoints.